sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

 = Sage Wiki =

 This is the wiki for the [[http://www.sagemath.org|Sage - Mathematics Software System]] project.
 This is mainly used by developers for organization of e.g. SageDays and discussion of long-term projects.
+Since it ''is'' a wiki, pages should be made to last over many, and frequent, changes.

 <<TableOfContents>>